-“Be yourself,” Johnny Weir succinctly declares to dot429 when pinpointing his keys to success.
-The public adores Johnny Weir as a prodigious figure skater and unique fashionista.
+“Be yourself,” Johnny Weir is how succinctly explains up his success to dot429.
+The public adores Johnny Weir as a figure-skating prodigy and unique fashionista.
 We caught up with the famed Olympian in New York City and discussed the Johnny Weir approach to business, success, and the current state of LGBT affairs.

 “People have respected me for being an individual and thinking outside the box.
 I dance to the beat of my own DJ,” Johnny tells us.
 “People will respect me and follow me in any way I want.
 The public’s respect can’t be bought.
 I am so respected and loved around the world, Olympic champion or not.”

 On homophobia in figure skating, Johnny explains, “It is not just homophobia, but there is a hatred towards anyone or anything that’s different.”
 Despite the fact that figure skating is a sport with a large LGBT following and influence, Johnny thinks that it “doesn’t lend itself to forward thinking.”

 Beginning at age 12, Johnny was directed by people around him on his every move: how to style his hair, how to hold his arms, which costumes to wear, and which coaches to work with.
 Eventually, Johnny decided to create his own identity.
 “I realized that these people will mean absolutely nothing to me,” he said.
 “Screw it.
 I am doing it myself.
 I am just going to be so good that there is no feasible way they can leave me off of those teams.”